 You can arrange an international flight into either the Quito (UIO) or Guayaquil (GYE) airport.

 From Guayaquil to San Clemente: There are no flights to Manta from Guayaquil.
-It is roughly a 3.5 hour drive by either by express shuttle, rental car, or taxi.
-We are happy to help you make travel arrangements to come view any of our properties (and no, we don't charge you a fee for this service).
+It is roughly a 3.5 hour drive by either by rental car or taxi.
+We are happy to help you make travel arrangements.

 7.3 Do I need a visa to visit Ecuador?

 All you need is a valid passport which entitles you to 90 days in country as a tourist.
 You can request an extension of another 90-180 days.
 You can also apply for residency (for details see below).

 ***IMPORTANT NOTE: Be sure you have at least 6 months left on your passport before it expires or else you may not be able to leave your home country, even if you plan to be gone for only a couple of weeks!***